 Many factors determine the type of cattle fence you should choose.
 Cattle need lot’s of room for grazing.
-As a result, you will need lots of fence.
+As a result, you will need lots of fencing materials.

 Protecting the herd and keeping them contained is the number one job of the fence.
 Doing so without spending a small fortune is the goal.

 The size of the fenced area will have a lot to do with the cost of the fence.
-Therefore, it will most likely also influence what type of cattle fence you choose.
+Therefore, it will most likely also influence what type of cattle fencing you choose.

-In order to help you make a wise decision, let’s take a look a some of the different styles of cattle fence and discuss the pros and cons of each one.
+In order to help you make a wise decision, let’s take a look a some cattle fence ideas and discuss the pros and cons of each one.

-There are many types of cattle fence designs to choose from.
+There are many types of livestock fencing designs to choose from.
 On the simple end of things is an electrified strand of high tensile wire.

 More elaborate are wooden corral style board fences.
-But which one is right for you?
+But which fenceing type is right for you?
 Ultimately it will be your decision.
 My job is to give you the information needed to make that decision.

 Known as charging units or fence energizers.
 Charging units and energizers come solar powered or plug into a power source.
 Joules are the unit of measurement for the amount of current provided by the charging unit.